Slow Query Investigation: How an Agent Routes the Work

 Classify the slow query

-Pattern A: query has changed (new index missing, plan regression).
-Look at recent EXPLAIN diffs.
+- Pattern A: query changed.
+New index missing or plan regression.
+Look at recent EXPLAIN diffs to confirm.

-Pattern B: data has changed (table grew, statistics stale).
+- Pattern B: data changed.
+Table grew, statistics are stale.
 Look at row counts and statistics age.

-Pattern C: contention (lock waits, IO queue).
+- Pattern C: contention.
+Lock waits, IO queue depth, buffer pressure.
 Look at wait events.

-Pattern D: external (slow downstream, slow disk).
+- Pattern D: external.
+Slow downstream service, slow disk, noisy neighbour.
 Look at correlations with infrastructure metrics.

 Route to specialised remediation

-Pattern A: index recommendation.
-Specific index DDL proposed; human approves; index applied during low-traffic window.
+- Pattern A: index recommendation.
+Specific index DDL proposed; human approves; the index is applied during a low-traffic window.

-Pattern B: statistics refresh.
-Run ANALYZE on the table; cheap and usually safe.
+- Pattern B: statistics refresh.
+Run ANALYZE on the table.
+Cheap and usually safe; can auto-apply after the trust window.

-Pattern D: escalate.
-The slow query is a symptom of an upstream problem; the database team is not the right owner.
+- Pattern D: escalate.
+The slow query is a symptom of an upstream problem.
+The database team is not the right owner; route to the upstream service team.

 Eval suite per path

-Pattern A test: query with missing index.
-Agent identifies, proposes correct DDL.
+- Pattern A test.
+Query with a missing index.
+Agent identifies the gap and proposes correct DDL.

-Pattern B test: query slow due to stale stats.
-Agent identifies, proposes ANALYZE.
+- Pattern B test.
+Query slow due to stale statistics.
+Agent identifies and proposes ANALYZE.

-Pattern C test: query blocked by lock.
-Agent identifies blocker, surfaces the chain.
+- Pattern C test.
+Query blocked by a lock.
+Agent identifies the blocker and surfaces the dependency chain.

-Pattern D test: query slow due to disk pressure.
-Agent identifies and escalates without proposing.
+- Pattern D test.
+Query slow due to disk pressure.
+Agent identifies the symptom and escalates without proposing a database-level fix.

 Audit the routing

-Track which pattern was identified vs which was correct in production.
-Disagreement is signal: the classifier needs work.
+- Identification accuracy.
+Track which pattern was identified versus which was correct in production.
+Disagreement is signal that the classifier needs work.

-Track time-to-resolution per pattern.
+- Time-to-resolution per pattern.
 Pattern B usually resolves fastest; Pattern D is the slowest.
+The histogram tells you where to invest.

-Track human acceptance rate per pattern.
-High rejection on Pattern A often means the agent is suggesting indexes that have hidden costs (write amplification).
+- Human acceptance rate.
+High rejection on Pattern A often means the agent is suggesting indexes that have hidden costs such as write amplification.

 Trust path

-Read-only proposals for the first 90 days.
+- Read-only first 90 days.
 Operators see the proposed action and apply it manually.
+The agent records acceptance and rejection.

-Pattern A (index DDL) auto-apply only after 180 days and only during defined windows.
-Index changes are not low-risk.
+- Pattern A after 180 days.
+Auto-apply index DDL only after 180 days and only during defined low-traffic windows; index changes are not low-risk.